CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/Lists/Get-Index/get-indexes-of-items-with-value-block-2.md

 ---
 title: "Get Indexes Of Items With Value"
 linkTitle: "Get Indexes Of Items With Value"
-description: "Gets the indexes of all occurrences of items in a List matching a value."
+description: "Gets the indexes of all items in a List matching a value."
 ---

 ![Icon](/blocks/lists-get-index-block-icon.png)